-Bellingham’s Sophie Williams is the founder of Raven Breads.
-Her business, which she runs completely solo, is now in it’s fourth season.
+Bellingham’s Sophie Williams is the founder of Raven Breads, which she runs completely solo.
 Sophie is conscientious, highly principled and fueled with passionate ideals.
 She also makes some really great bread.

 Sophie’s organic, whole grain sourdough bread is made from ingredients sourced as locally as she can possibly find them.
 Sophie works very hard, sometimes putting in sixteen-hour days.
 But her efforts have paid off; after baking 7,200 loaves of bread last year, Raven Breads saw a 50 percent increase in business.